-Neurons are at the core of behaviors of all organisms, from the simplest ones to the most evolved (humans).
-Neurons lie along the entire route from sense organs to brain to response.
+Neurons are at the core of behavioral choices of all organisms, from the simplest to humans.
+They lie along the entire route from sensory cells to brain to active response.
 Neurons are cells with special electrical properties.
 They can hold an electrical potential, accept potentials from other neurons, and send a potential to other neurons.

 Generic Neural Input-Output